o1-labs/rfcs/0008-zkvk-keccak.md

 ### Lookups

-The design uses a 2-column lookup table containing the elements from $0$ to $2^{16}-1$, and their expansion.
+The design uses a 2-column lookup table called `Reset`` containing the elements from $0$ to $2^{16}-1$, and their expansion.
 As such, it can be used to check that the right expansion was used for a given chunk of 16 bits.

-But it also can be used to check the correct form of the shifts, looking only at the second column (since the non-sparse pre-image is non-relevant for $reset_i$).
+Additionally, we create two more tables which correspond to the first and second columns of the former (called `Bytes16` and `Sparse` respectively). `Bytes16` can be used to range check some terms in rotation, whereas `Sparse` can be used to check the correct form of the shifts (since the non-sparse pre-image is non-relevant for $shift_i$ for $i\in[1,3]$).

-Doing the latter can be achieved in three ways:

-- Having two tables, where the second one only contains the expanded column.
-This implies having twice as many rows.
-- Having the non-sparse value in the witness to check the shifts fully in the table.
-- Checking the value is in the table, modulo $2^{64}$.
-Requires some extra logic in the lookups interface.

-In order to check the first column of the table, it can be done shifting the content right by $64$ positions.

 <center>